-String (default modelica).
+String (default default).
 Valid options:

-- none (No runtime library dependencies are copied into the FMU.) - modelica (All modelica runtime library dependencies are copied into the FMU.System librarys located in '/lib\', '/usr/lib\' and '/usr/local/lib\' are excluded.Needs --fmuCMakeBuild=true and CMake version >= 3.21.) - all (All runtime library dependencies are copied into the FMU.System librarys are copied as well.Needs --fmuCMakeBuild=true and CMake version >= 3.21.)
+- default (Depending on CMake version.
+If CMake version >= 3.21 use "modelica", otherwise use "none") - none (No runtime library dependencies are copied into the FMU.) - modelica (All modelica runtime library dependencies are copied into the FMU.System librarys located in '/lib', '/usr/lib' and '/usr/local/lib' are excluded.Needs --fmuCMakeBuild=true and CMake version >= 3.21.) - all (All runtime library dependencies are copied into the FMU.System librarys are copied as well.Needs --fmuCMakeBuild=true and CMake version >= 3.21.)